1

 POSITION SUMMARY

-Supervises staff and coordinates law enforcement activities to protect life and property, prevent the commission of crimes and preserve peace by functioning as a certified Colorado peace officer in the department.
+Supervises staff and coordinates law enforcement activities to protect life and property, prevent the commission of crimes and preserve peace by functioning as a certified Colorado peace office in the department.

 MINIMUM QUALIFICATIONS REQUIRED: